jimhigson/oboe.js/writing/proposal.md

 increased performance should be possible even given an entirely synchronous sender architecture.

-I propose to deliver a progressive rest client as a javascript library which builds on existing http libraries and may be deployed into either a server or a browser context.
+I propose to deliver a progressive REST client as a javascript library which builds on existing http libraries and may be deployed into either a server or a browser context.
 The feature set will be minimal but contain no obvious omissions.
 My ambitions for wider usage motivate a